 The holy grail of Cajun food, jambalaya is one of the greatest comfort foods from Louisiana and a staple on my family’s dinner table for as long as I can remember.
-True southern flavors at its best!
+True southern flavors at their best!

 I feel as though a divine light should be shining in my kitchen when I make jambalaya.
 Not only is this the holy grail of Cajun foods, it’s also made from the foundation of flavors found in the must-have holy trinity of Cajun cooking: celery, onions, and green bell peppers.